Hello friends, in today’s article we are going to talk about CT and PT transformers and how they work.

 Example: 1000/5 as CT converts 1000A to 5A.
 So PT also has a ratio.
 If a PT cross is written as 11000/110 then this means that PT gives us 110 out of 11000 Voltage output.

-We connect the output parameter from CT to the ampere meter while we connect the PT output to the voltmeter.
+- We connect the output parameter from CT to the ampere meter and the PT output to the voltmeter.

 Like this post?
 Could you share it with your friends?